 During the autumn and winter we offer mid-week Evening Prayer with Holy Communion.
-The service is brief, lasting about 30 minutes, after which the priest invites anyone needing special prayer to come to the altar rail for anointing and prayer.
+The service is brief, lasting about 30 minutes, after which the rector invites anyone needing special prayer to come to the altar rail for anointing and prayer.
 For many people this is a healing prayer, asking God to bring physical, emotional, spiritual, financial, or relational healing to their lives.
 For others it is simply an affirmation of God's love and constant care.

 This service is a quiet and contemplative one, we invite you to join us if you could use this sort of balance in your life.

-During LENT we offer a simple, common meal (usually soup and sandwiches) in place of Evening Prayer (starting at 6:30 PM) when one of our priests leads in a biblically-based study.
+During LENT we offer a simple, common meal (usually soup and sandwiches) in place of Evening Prayer (starting at 6:30 PM) when one of our clergy leads in a biblically-based study.
 This year we are follow N.T.
 Wright's new course, The New Testament You Never Knew.

 ...on Sundays at Holy Eucharist